Professional Flooring Advice, Tips & News

 What Rug Colours And Pattern Options Are There?

 This comes down to your personal style and preference, but because bedrooms are ultimately a place for rest, try to avoid rugs that are too visually stimulating.
 Your colour choice should link to the rest of your bedroom’s colour palette as well as complement other textural elements in the room.
 This includes window treatments, furniture, bedding and wall colour and finish.
+For example, if you have timber flooring or even vinyl flooring, then consider how the rug will contrast with the darker wooden tones.
 Options to consider include:

 • Light, neutral, solid colours — can make a bedroom feel lighter and brighter.